What are the Best Dog Foods for Bernese Mountain Dogs?

 To help determine which food is ideal for a Bernese Mountain Dog, it is always wise to consider the dog’s age, activity level, and health problems that can be common to the breed.
 Since Bernese Mountain Dogs are a working breed, they are highly active, making weight gain of no concern to owners of this distinguished looking pooch.

-Every dog breed is predisposed to certain illnesses that are common to that particular dog type.
-Among the health issues that can affect the Bernese Mountain Dog are cancer, hip dysplasia, progressive retinal atrophy (PRA), panosteitis, and portosystemic shunt.
+every dog breed is predisposed to certain illnesses that are common to that particular dog type.
+Among the health issues that can affect the Bernese Mountain Dogs are cancer, hip dysplasia, progressive retinal atrophy (pra), panosteitis, and portosystemic shunt. -

 Cancer